kushalseth/ibm_blockchain_essentials_bc0101en/discover_blockchain.md

 > Only those two parties who are invovled in that tranactions can see the details.
 This is what we mean by privacy in Blockchain.

-- Four important points of Blockchain for privacy services:
+- Four important points of Blockchain for privacy services and building trust:

 1. Consensus: We determine who within the network can validate or approve the tranaction
 2. Provenance: This can be thought of as Complete Audit trail of an Asset, who has owned the asset throughout the lifecycle of asset.